 This program is intended to target small and mid-sized farms, beginning and socially disadvantaged farmers, and small-scale food processors and merchant wholesalers – the entities identified as most vulnerable to the impacts of new food safety requirements.
 It is also intended to take an integrated approach to food safety training, and be workable for a diversity of production practices including, in particular, sustainable and organic agriculture, and the co-management of conservation and food safety practices.

-FDA and USDA are currently in the process of awarding the first grants under this program to establish a system of national and regional centers that will coordinate food safety training, outreach, education, extension, and technical assistance nationwide.
+FDA and USDA have worked together to award several grants under this program to establish a system of national and regional centers that will coordinate food safety training, outreach, education, extension, and technical assistance nationwide.
 NSAC is working to ensure that this program fulfills the intent of Congress and directs the majority of available funds to community-based nonprofit organizations working directly with farmers and small food businesses to allow them to provide appropriately-tailored tools and resources that farms and food enterprises need to come into compliance with new food safety rules.

 For more information on food safety training grants, visit our Grassroots Guide!